apptainer/singularity-admindocs/admin_quickstart.rst

 more information about signing and verifying in the `Singularity user guide
 <https://www.sylabs.io/guides/3.0/user-guide/signNverify.html>`_.

-Administrator control of users' containers
+Administrator Control of Users' Containers
 ------------------------------------------

 Singularity provides several ways for administrators to control the specific